-- A. share the housing of other persons due to loss of housing, economic hardship, or similar reason - B. live in motels, hotels, trailer parks, or camping grounds due to a lack of alternative adequate accommodations - C. live in emergency or transitional shelters - D. are abandoned in hospitals - E. have a primary night time residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings, or - F. live in a car, park, public space, abandoned building, substandard housing1, bus or train station, or similar setting
+- A. share the housing of other persons due to loss of housing, economic hardship, or similar reason - B. live in motels, hotels, trailer parks, or camping grounds due to a lack of alternative adequate accommodations - C. live in emergency or transitional shelters - D. are abandoned in hospitals - E. have a primary night time residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings, or - F. live in a car, park, public space, abandoned building, substandard housing 1, bus or train station, or similar setting

 Pursuant to the McKinney-Vento Act, an unaccompanied youth includes a homeless child or youth not in the physical custody of a parent or guardian.

 Additionally, pursuant to Federal and State law, migratory children who are living in circumstances described in A-F above are also considered homeless.
-Services to Homeless Children and Youth The Center will provide services to homeless students that are comparable to other students in the Center, including: A. transportation services; B. public preschool programs and other educational programs and services for which the homeless student meets eligibility criteria including; 1. programs for children with disabilities; 2. programs for English Learners (ELs) (i.e., students with Limited English Proficiency (LEP); 3. programs for gifted and talented students; 5. school nutrition programs; and

-6. before - and after-school programs.
+Services to Homeless Children and Youth

+The Center will provide services to homeless students that are comparable to other students in the Center, including:

+- A. transportation services; - B. public preschool programs and other educational programs and services for which the homeless student meets eligibility criteria including: - 1. programs for children with disabilities; - 2. programs for English Learners (ELs) (i.e., students with Limited English Proficiency (LEP); - 3. programs in career and technical education; - 4. programs for gifted and talented students; - 5. school nutrition programs; and - 6. before and after-school programs.